ksmandersen/CCollections/CCReport.md

 # Architecture [section-architecture]

-There are generally two different ways of designing a system in procedural programming languages.
+There are generally two different approach of designing a system in procedural programming languages.
 The first is the "classic" way, where you would have a single function doing one task on all the supported data types.
 The other is the more modern object-oriented way of having one implementation of a task for each supported data type.
-An example of the difference could be a method, which will calculate the weight of a car: the classic method would have a single function with support for all known types of cars; the object-oriented would have one specialized function on each car type.
-Each method has pros and cons.
-If you want to add a car type, in the classic method, you would have to find every place in the code where car-type-specific calculations were made, while in the object oriented, you would only need to implement the functions for the new car type.
-On the other hand, if you wanted to have a function to calculate the height of a car, in the classic method, you would need to implement just one function, where in the object-oriented way, you would have to find all car types, and implement a function for each.
+An example of the difference could be a approach, which will calculate the weight of a car: the classic approach would have a single function with support for all known types of cars; the object-oriented would have one specialized function on each car type.
+Each approach has pros and cons.
+If you want to add a car type, in the classic approach, you would have to find every place in the code where car-type-specific calculations were made, while in the object oriented, you would only need to implement the functions for the new car type.
+On the other hand, if you wanted to have a function to calculate the height of a car, in the classic approach, you would need to implement just one function, where in the object-oriented way, you would have to find all car types, and implement a function for each.

 Newer languages with focus on object oriented programming makes the decision of which to use very easy.
 In pre-object languages, such as C, the choice is a bit harder.
 The easy answer is to use the classic way, since this is what the language is built for; however, there are ways to build functionality which replicates some object-oriented functions in a procedural way, which makes object composition available.

 One other difference between the two methods is execution speed.
-The newer, more dynamic ways of programming uses a lot of dynamic lookup at runtime, which have a performance impact, compared to more static programming.
+The newer, more dynamic ways of programming uses a lot of dynamic lookup at runtime, which has a performance impact, compared to more static programming.
 If you compare the same code written in C and C++, the C++ code will most likely be a bit slower, since dynamic features like method calls uses runtime table lookups.
 A more extreme example is languages like JavaScript, which, even when compiled to bytecode, runs at half the speed of the same C program. [remember source, that article with asm.js and Unreal Engine]

 There isn't a single general answer to, which method is the best to use.
 It depends on the specific situation.
 What we can do, is that we can set a general style for the project as a guideline, not a rule.
 The general style should be prioritized over the other, but if one doesn't make sense to use in a situation, the other should be used.

-Since most C libraries seems to be using the classic, non-object way, we have chosen to attempt a more modern approach to C programming.
-The general style guideline for the project is to use object-like thinking when it makes sense: think about how to make things modular and extensible, instead of trying to make it perform.
+Since most C libraries seem to be using the classic, non-object way, we have chosen to attempt a more modern approach to C programming.
+The general style guideline for the project is to use object-like thinking when it makes sense: strive to make the library modular and extensible, instead of trying to make it perform.

-In the following sections, we will go more in-depth with the different design choices in the library.
+In the following sections, we will go more in depth with the different design choices in the library.

 ## Memory Management [section-memorymanagement]